spikehq/docs.spike.sh/alerts/slack.md

 {% endtabs %}

 Use the `/help` command on Slack for further help.

-{% hint style="info" %}
-Spike's app cannot read any of your messages on Slack
+Spike app cannot read any of your messages on Slack
-{% endhint %}

 ---